theforeman/hammer-cli/doc/creating_commands.md

 It's method `get` returns either the value or nil when it's not found.

-Config values belonging to a specific plugin must be nested under the plugin's name in config files.
+Config values belonging to a specific plugin must be nested under the plugin's name (without the prefix 'hammer_cli_') in config files.

 ```yaml
 #cli_config.yml